SonalSavaliya/Prediction-of-Nitrogen-Oxides-level-in-Air-Quality/README.md

 Built a prediction model using linear regression with data cleaning, and exploratory data analysis with visualization.

-**Data Cleaning**: There were some values -200 which means the machine didn't dictate for some reason.
+**Data Cleaning**: There were some values -200 which means the machine didn't detect for some reason.
 Thus, it was replaced with average values.
 There were very few missing values, remove it.

 **Data Analysis**:
 The below statements are from the EDA part in the jupyter notebook.